benc-uk/kube-workshop/04-deployment/readme.md

 - Do not worry about persistence or using a _Service_ at this point.
 - Pass `MONGO_INITDB_ROOT_USERNAME` and `MONGO_INITDB_ROOT_PASSWORD` environmental vars to the container setting the username to "admin" and password to "supersecret".

-Alternatively you can use the YAML below, don't worry this isn't cheating, in the real world everyone is too busy to write Kubernetes manifests from scratch 😉
+Alternatively you can use the YAML below to paste into `mongo-deployment.yaml`, don't worry this isn't cheating, in the real world everyone is too busy to write Kubernetes manifests from scratch 😉

 <details markdown="1">
 <summary>Click here for the MongoDB deployment YAML</summary>